bazqux/bazqux-api/README.md

 https://www.bazqux.com/reader/api/0/disable-tag?s=user/-/label/NiceComics

-Feeds are not removed, only folder tag is.
+Feeds are not removed, only folder tag is (like in Google Reader).